DevDisect/Onboard/README.md

-Your introduction including your college
+Your introduction and your photo including your college
 #### Your photo will be used for future events 😊